Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 14

 * Grab mushrooms from the cave.
-* Mine until 12 AM.
+* Go to the mines until 12 AM.
+* If you do not have enough ore for the rest of the sprinklers that you need, then farm ore on floor 21/41 before continuing to decend in the mines.
+* If you reach the bottom of the mines, revert to farming more ore.
+(You can reach floor 120 anywhere between Spring 14 through Spring 16, depending on how lucky you are & how well you play.)
+  * Once you have all of the (normal) sprinklers made, copper ore is only needed for tool upgrades.
+Lots of iron ore and gold ore will be needed for Quality Sprinklers.
-* Go home and craft + place as many sprinklers as possible.
+* At 12 AM, go home and craft + place as many sprinklers as possible.
 (If you do not have enough sprinklers to cover all of the crops, that is okay.)
 * Sell items to get up to 32,500g.
 * It should be 2 AM after this.
 If not, cut down grass and pass out.

 ### Spring 15

-* Water the crops that are not yet covered by sprinklers.
 * Salmonberries start spawning today, but do not venture too far out of your way to harvest them.
 (They are not worth a lot of extra time for the little energy that they return.)
+* Water the crops that are not yet covered by sprinklers (if any).
 * Empty inventory.
 Retrieve 4 [Spring Foraging Bundle](https://stardewvalleywiki.com/Bundles#Spring_Foraging_Bundle) items + 4 [Spring Crops Bundle](https://stardewvalleywiki.com/Bundles#Spring_Crops_Bundle) items + 3 [Blacksmith's Bundle](https://stardewvalleywiki.com/Bundles#Blacksmiths_Bundle) items + 4 [Geologist's Bundle](https://stardewvalleywiki.com/Bundles#Geologists_Bundle) items + 2 [Adventurer's Bundle](https://stardewvalleywiki.com/Bundles#Adventurers_Bundle) items.
 * Go to the community center and complete the bundles for these items.
   * Remember to exit out of the Golden Scroll after completing one of the Boiler Room bundles in order to prevent getting trapped in the bugged cutscene.
 * Also complete the 25,000g, the 5,000g, and the 2,500g vault bundles.
 * Go home and place the [Crystalarium](https://stardewvalleywiki.com/Crystalarium) and stick a diamond in it.
 * Empty inventory and go to the mines.
-* At some point, go to the [Adventurer's Guild](https://stardewvalleywiki.com/Adventurer%27s_Guild) and sell all weapons & equipment.
-* Once you reach the bottom of the mines, revert to farming ore.
-  * Copper ore is only needed for tool upgrades.
-Lots of iron ore and gold ore will be needed for Quality Sprinklers.
+* If you do not have enough ore for the rest of the sprinklers that you need, then farm ore on floor 21/41 before continuing to decend in the mines.
 * Mine until 2 AM, then pass out.
+If you still need to craft more sprinklers, remember to leave the smelted bars in your inventory.
+* At the end of the day, you will unlock the [Minecarts](https://stardewvalleywiki.com/Minecart).

 ### Spring 16

-* Water the crops that are not yet covered by sprinklers.
+* Water the crops that are not yet covered by sprinklers (if any).
-* Use the bars smelted on the previous day to craft more sprinklers until all the crops are covered.
+* Use the bars smelted on the previous day to craft more sprinklers (if needed).
+* Mine until 2 AM.

+### Spring 17

 * TODO

+### Spring 18

+* TODO

 ### Spring 19

-* Need to upgrade Axe today.
+* Need to upgrade the axe today.
+(19 + 21 + 23 + 25)
 * TODO

 ### Spring 20

 * TODO
-* 2 axe and 2 hoe
-* 25, 23, 21, 19th
-* We can't sell anything tomorrow at the [Egg Festival](https://stardewvalleywiki.com/Egg_Festival).

-* Go to Pierre's:
-  * Buy the backpack upgrade (1,000g)
-* At this point, you should have enough sprinklers to cover all your crops.
-If not, prioritize placing the sprinklers on the plots that are the farthest away from the pond (to minimize travelling back and forth with the watering can).

 <br />